ture-karlsson/ansible/docs/docsite/rst/user_guide/windows_winrm.rst

 Unlike Linux/Unix hosts, which use SSH by default, Windows hosts are configured with WinRM.
 This topic covers how to configure and use WinRM with Ansible.

+Ansible Tower have the necessary dependencies for WinRM installed by default.
+To use WinRM from Tower, see: https://docs.ansible.com/ansible-tower/latest/html/administration/tipsandtricks.html#connecting-to-windows-with-winrm

 .. contents:: Topics
    :local: